vmware-samples/vmware-blockchain-samples/vmbc-ethereum/README.md

 #### Free-Gas Mode
 In a public Ethereum network, gas refers to the cost necessary to perform a transaction on the network.
 Miners set the gas price based on supply and demand for the network's computational power to process smart contracts and other transactions.
 Requiring a fee for every transaction executed on the network provides a layer of security to the Ethereum network, making it too expensive for malicious users to spam the network.
 VMware Blockchain is a private, permissioned, and managed network.
 Therefore, it is not required to charge for computation power or protect it from malicious use.
 In addition, the SBFT protocol protects it from byzantine attacks.
-Since gas fees are not required, VMware Blockchain has free-gas mode enabled.
+Since gas fees are not required, VMware Blockchain by default has free-gas mode enabled.

+#### Privacy
+In many use cases, businesses and users end-need to be able to conduct transactions securely and privately, without revealing their personal information or the details of their transactions to others.
+To strike a balance between privacy and performance, VMware Blockchain carefully designed and implemented its privacy solution.
+Now, any ERC20 smart contract can be extended to convert the public tokens to private tokens.
+These private tokens can be transacted privately, subject to a limit set by the administrator.
+Not even the administrator, can see the details of the private transaction, including the source, target or the amount transacted.
+The platform uses Zero Knowledge Proofs to guarantee that the transaction is valid and ensures that there is no double spending.
+The privacy solution is currently in Tech Preview - the APIs may change in the future.

 #### Supported Ethereum JSON RPC API Endpoints
 VMware Blockchain for Ethereum supports the standard interface for Ethereum clients and Enterprise Ethereum Requirements [API Reference](https://ethereum.org/en/developers/docs/apis/json-rpc).
 For details, see [Supported API Endpoints](./supported-apis.md).